Chetan-Belwal/nodemailer-mailchimp-transactional/README.md

 A **Nodemailer** transport for integrating with **Mailchimp Transactional (Mandrill)**, allowing you to send emails with templates and merge variables using Nodemailer.

+# Contribution

+This is open source project your idea, suggestion and issues are welcomed, Its just getting started.

 ## ✨ Features

 - 📩 Send emails using **Mailchimp Transactional (Mandrill)**.